Anup1603/TMS/README.md

 ## Conclusion

-The Tenant Management System (Backend) provides a secure and efficient way to manage properties and tenants, ensuring that each user has access only to their own data.
-This README provides a comprehensive overview of the project's structure, routes, and usage instructions.
+The Tenant Management System (Backend) provides a secure and efficient way to manage properties and tenants, ensuring that each user has access only to their data.
+This README comprehensively overviews the project's structure, routes, and usage instructions.

 ## Created by

 ```
      -Anup Kumar Shaw
 ```

+---